-Until your child reaches age 18, you have access to all educational records maintained by the school.
-When a student turns 18 (and no guardian is appointed), or when he or she becomes a student at a postsecondary educational institution, he or she becomes an "eligible student" and rights under FERPA transfer to him/her.
-However, parents retain access to student records of children who are their dependents for taxpurposes.
+Until your child reaches the age of 18, you have access to all educational records maintained by the school.
+When a student turns 18 (and no guardian is appointed), or when he or she becomes a student at a post-secondary educational institution, he or she becomes an "eligible student" and rights under FERPA transfer to him/her.
+However, parents retain access to student records of children who are their dependents for tax purposes.
 Also, the school must provide any notice required under IDEA to both the student and the parents when the child turns 18 years of age.